 - Host and local organization: Prof. Dr. Hagit Messer (Tel Aviv University), Dr. Jonathan Ostrometzky (Tel Aviv University)

-- CML content: Erlend Øydvin (NMBU), Maximilian Graf (KIT), Bas Walraven (TU Delft)
+- CML content: Erlend Øydvin (NMBU), Maximilian Graf (University of Augsburg), Bas Walraven (TU Delft)

 - PWS content: Dr. Jochen Seidel (University of Stuttgart), Dr. Lotte de Vos (KNMI), Tess O'Hara (Newcastle University)